PROFILE - Grade 11

 The nation has the following characteristics:

-1 .Community of the territory.
-The territory of the nation is held together by state borders.
-The border fences off the nation and its interests from alien invasion and creates a single space within the borders, equally accessible to every citizen.
+1 .Generality of the territory.
+The nation's territory is held together state borders.
+The border fences off the nation and its interests from foreign invasion and creates a single space within the borders, equally accessible to every citizen.

-The commonality of the territory took shape in a natural way, that is, as a result of deepening economic ties to such an extent that all barriers to such ties disappeared by themselves.
+The commonality of the territory developed naturally, that is, as a result of the deepening of economic ties to such an extent that all barriers to such ties disappeared by themselves.
 For example, customs on the borders of principalities and counties were eliminated.
-However, the commonality of the territory was also formed by force - for example, during the formation of the Russian Empire or Germany.
+However, the commonality of the territory also developed by force - for example, during the formation Russian Empire or Germany.

-2.Common language.
+2.Community of language.
 It has evolved over the centuries.
-And today, even in states where nations were formed relatively late, the difference in dialects remains.
-In Germany and Italy, there are serious differences between the dialects of northerners and southerners.
-In China, dialectal phonetic differences are so great that half a century ago, the southerner's national leader Mao Zedong traveled to the northern provinces with an interpreter.
-Yet every nation has a common spoken language, enshrined in its writing and literature.
+And today, even in states where nations formed relatively late, the difference in dialects is preserved.
+In Germany and in Italy there are serious differences between the dialects of northerners and southerners.
+In China, dialectal phonetic differences are so great that half a century ago, the national leader of the south, Mao Zedong, traveled through the northern provinces with an interpreter.
+And yet every nation has a common spoken language, enshrined in its written language and literature.
 Language holds the nation together, establishes a natural way of communication between all representatives of the nation.

-True, one and the same language may belong to several related nations.
-So, English belongs to Americans, Australians, Canadians, New Zealanders.
-But they all once made up the diaspora of the English nation.
+True, the same language may belong to several related nations.
+So, English language owned by Americans, Australians, Canadians, New Zealanders.
+But all of them once made up the diaspora of the English nation.

 • 3.Community of economic life.
-This feature played a big role in uniting the nation around common economic interests.
-However, now the community of economic life is becoming more and more international from a national one.
+This sign played a great role in uniting the nation around common economic interests.
+However, now the community of economic life is becoming more and more international from national.

 • 4.
-General features of the mental warehouse, fixed in the peculiarities of life, customs, folklore, art, symbols, character traits.
-For the Russians, a distance of a thousand kilometers is a trifle; for the French, it is enormous.
+Common features mental warehouse fixed in the features of everyday life, customs, folklore, art, symbols, character traits.
+For Russians, a distance of a thousand kilometers is a trifle, for the French it is huge.
 Russians are accustomed to the untold riches of their land, so they are not very economical.
-Western Europeans, on the other hand, are very careful about land and natural resources.
+Western Europeans, on the contrary, are very zealous about the land and natural resources.
 It is not difficult to distinguish a Russian song from a Ukrainian one, and both together - from a French chanson.
-All these features add up to national character.
+All of these features add up to national character.

 • 5.
-Finally, the last in a row, but today, perhaps one of the first in importance, a sign of a nation - national identity.
-Each person considers himself to be a certain nation, mentally merges with it: its language is his own, in which he thinks and speaks; he was brought up on the values of the culture of this nation, perceives it as the native nature of the country, adheres to national traditions in everyday life (in food, for example).
-We are aware of our belonging to “our” nation and the border separating us from another (“foreign”) nation.
+Finally, the last in a row, but today, perhaps, one of the first most important sign of a nation - national identity.
+Each person himself refers himself to a certain nation, mentally merges with it: its language is his native language, in which he thinks and speaks; he was brought up on the values of the culture of this nation, perceives the country as his native nature, adheres to national traditions in everyday life (in food, for example).
+We are aware of our belonging to "our" nation and the border separating us from another ("foreign") nation.
 A person has a sense of national dignity, believing that his nation is no worse than others.
-He is proud of his nation's achievements in world culture, technology, and the progress of mankind.
-However, the feeling of national pride often develops into a feeling of national superiority over other ethnic groups, into a feeling of national exclusivity.
+He is proud of the achievements of his nation in world culture, in technology, in the progress of mankind.
+However, a sense of national pride often develops into a sense of national superiority over other ethnic groups, into a sense of national exclusivity.
 Such sentiments inevitably give rise to national enmity and discord, lead to interethnic conflicts, bloody wars.

 Questions

 • 1.
 Are you proud of belonging to your nation?
-Can you criticize your nation, your country?
+Is it possible to criticize your nation, your country?

 • 2.
-What features of the Russian national character can be noted in the heroes of A. Pushkin's works "Eugene Onegin", "Belkin's Tale", "The Captain's Daughter"?
+What features of the Russian national character can be noted in the heroes of A. Pushkin's works "Eugene Onegin", "Belkin's Tales", "The Captain's Daughter"?